Werner Merzbacher: Nazi era

 Merzbacher arrived in Switzerland when he was ten years old on a Kindertransport.

 Rolf Merzbacher attended elementary school in the neighboring Swiss town of Kreuzlingen from 1937 and was placed with a Swiss family there.
 Werner Merzbacher was allowed to enter Switzerland with a group of Jewish children on February 16, 1939, and was given a Christian upbringing by two ladies in Zurich.
 He got a scholarship for secondary school, worked as an extra and chair setter at the Schauspielhaus Zurich and dreamed of a career as a film director.
 From 1939 he attended commercial school.

-Since Switzerland refused Werner Merzbacher and his ill brother naturalization even after the end of the war, he emigrated to the USA in 1949.
+Since Switzerland refused Werner Merzbacher and his ill brother naturalization even after the end of the war, he emigrated to the US in 1949.
 He married Gabrielle Mayer in 1951 and, after completing his military service in Alaska, worked in the leather hide trade.
 He soon moved into the fur trade, where he discovered his talent for financial transactions.
 He joined the firm of Max Pick, a well-known New York fur trader in the industry, as a partner.
 After Max Pick's death, he became a partner in the Swiss company Mayer & Cie.
 In 1964, the couple moved to Zurich with their three children.
 In the economic upswing of the post-war years, Mayer & Cie. advanced to become one of the leading names in the international fur business, largely thanks to the efforts of Werner Merzbacher.
 In 1989 he became the sole owner of the company.
-Werner Mayer is the son-in-law of Ernst Mayer, the son of the company founder.
+Werner Merzbacher is the son-in-law of Ernst Mayer, the son of the company founder.